Michael Cinco: Notable clients

-Cinco's clients include international celebrities like Beyonce, Rihanna, Lady Gaga, Carrie Underwood, Kylie Minogue, Britney Spears, Christina Aguilera, Ellie Goulding, Nicole Scherzinger, Aishwarya Rai, Fergie Ferguson, Dita Von Teese, Brandy Norwood, Ashanti, Chris Brown, Tyra Banks and Naomi Campbell, among others.
+Cinco's clients include international celebrities like Beyonce, Rihanna, Lady Gaga, Nicki Minaj, Carrie Underwood, Kylie Minogue, Britney Spears, Christina Aguilera, Ellie Goulding, Nicole Scherzinger, Aishwarya Rai, Fergie Ferguson, Dita Von Teese, Brandy Norwood, Ashanti, Chris Brown, Tyra Banks and Naomi Campbell, among others.

 Jennifer Lopez is a frequent wearer of Michael Cinco gowns, from her stage performances to red carpet appearances.

 Sofia Vergara wore a black Michael Cinco gown at the 2013 Golden Globes.
 The same year Paloma Faith wore a Cinco dress while attending the Met Gala in New York.

 Cinco dressed fellow Filipino and Miss Universe 2015 Pia Wurtzbach at the 2016 Miss Universe pageant held in Manila on January 30, 2017.
 He also designed Iris Mittenaere's farewell gown for the Miss Universe 2017 pageant held in Las Vegas later that same year.

 At the 2017 Cannes Film Festival in France, Bollywood superstar Aishwarya Rai wore a blue gown designed by Cinco.
 The gown had gone viral among netizens, mainly Indian netizens, who named it 'Cinderella gown'.

 Cinco designed the wedding gown of Austrian singer and Swarovski empire heiress Victoria Swarovski when she wed Werner Murz in June 2017 in Italy.
 The gown valued at over US$1 million and weighing 46 kilograms has an eight meter long train adorned by 500,000 of Swarovski's family-owned crystals.
 The bride also wore another Cinco creation, in red, at the wedding party.

 Bollywood superstar Aishwarya Rai reprised her stellar black tie wardrobe with another couture gown by the designer at 2018 Cannes Film Festival.

 On 19 June 2018, Miss World 2017 Manushi Chhillar wore a silver gown by the designer for the finale of Femina Miss India 2018, where she crowned her national successor.